MatthewBenjamin/item-catalog/README.md

 1. Download Vagrant folder from: https://github.com/udacity/fullstack-nanodegree-vm
    For instructions on installing and running Vagrant, see here: https://www.vagrantup.com/docs/getting-started/
 2. Download this repository into the same directory as the Vagrant file from step 1
-3. Add your own secrets.py file in the 'application' project directory, with:
+3. Add your own secrets.py file in the application folder in the project directory, with:

    ```python
    app_secret_key = # generate a secure session key, see here: